wafflespeanut/scripts/octopress-blog/source/_posts/2015-07-07-a-pythonist-getting-rusty-these-days-dot-dot-dot-part-2.markdown

 Python's side is pretty much self-explanatory - just take a list, declare the argument types, form an array from the list and send its reference, along with its length.
 But, there are some interesting things going on at Rust's side.
 I'm sure you're aware of `pub extern`, which allows a function to be publicly called and especially from "C".

 Now, there's an `unsafe`.
 Like I said previously, Rust guarantees memory safety, but it doesn't know whether the data from an FFI is safe or not.
-So, we're supposed to use `unsafe` to tell Rust that everything outside this `unsafe { }` block is *truly* safe indeed, and that it should kindly lower its safety measures a little bit, so that the *unsafe* data jumps inside[^2].
+So, we're supposed to use an `unsafe` block to tell Rust that everything outside this `unsafe` block is *truly* safe indeed, and that it should kindly lower its safety measures a little bit, so that the *unsafe* data jumps inside[^2].

-The arguments indicate an array as a whole (which is understandable). `*const c_char` is a string in C, and so `*const *const c_char` is a pointer to an array of string of length `size_t`, from which the data is extracted into a Rust-type slice using `from_raw_parts`.
+The arguments indicate an array as a whole (which is understandable). `*const c_char` is a string in C, and so `*const *const c_char` is a pointer to an array of strings of length `size_t`, from which the data is extracted into a Rust-type slice using `from_raw_parts`.

 Now that we've got a slice of **C-type** strings, we gotta convert them to Rust-type strings - either `&str` or `String` (well, I prefer `&str`).
 For that, we can do some nice things with the `map`,